Signs and symptoms of multiple sclerosis: Association with depression

 Early 2000s commentary saw a close relationship of secondary fatigue with depressive symptomatology.
 When depression is reduced fatigue also tends to reduce and it is recommended that patients should be evaluated for depression before other therapeutic approaches are used.

 Correlation with brain changes

 Studies have found MS fatigue correlates, not with lesion volume or brain atrophy, but with damage to NAWM (normal appearing white matter) (which will not show on normal MRI but will show on DTI (diffusion tensor imaging)).
 The correlation becomes unreliable due to ageing in patients aged over 65.

 A 2008 study found MS fatigue correlated with lesion load and brain atrophy.

 A 2024 study found results suggested that fatigue was not driven by neuroinflammation or neurodegeneration measurable by current structural MRI in early RRMS.

 Medications

 Medications used to treat MS fatigue include amantadine, pemoline, methylphenidate, and modafinil, as well as cognitive behavioral therapy (CBT) and psychological interventions of energy conservation; but their effects are limited.
 For these reasons fatigue is a difficult symptom to manage.

-Technology

-As of 2022 apps were being experimented with in the field of MS fatigue.